patcito/angularjs_scaffold/README.md

     routes.coffee.erb

 where the AngularJS routes are populated by Rails route helpers.
-It just makes sense that the server should specify to the view how it can be accessed.
+It just makes sense that the server should specify to the view how it should be accessed.

 Enjoy!